e2b-dev/awesome-ai-agents/README.md

 General purpose, Build your own, Multi-agent

 ### Description
+- Agent4Rec is a recommender system simulator that utilizes 1,000 LLM-empowered generative agents.
 - These agents are initialized from the [MovieLens-1M](https://grouplens.org/datasets/movielens/1m/) dataset, embodying varied social traits and preferences.
 - Each agent interacts with personalized movie recommendations in a page-by-page manner and undertakes various actions such as watching, rating, evaluating, exiting, and interviewing.